 During the procedure:

-- A thin catheter is attached to your urethra to empty your bladder.
-This can be quite painful, but the urine gets collected in the bag connected to the catheter.
+- A thin catheter is passed through your urethra to empty your bladder.

 - The doctor then gives a pain relief injection to numb the vagina (if an epidural or a pudendal block were not administered earlier).
 The heartbeat of the baby will be closely monitored throughout the procedure.